Did National Debt Relief tell you that “the fees are included in the plan”, but didn’t explain the exact percentage you would pay?

 National Debt Relief is a debt settlement company.
 A debt settlement company would attempt to negotiate the total balance due on accounts that are behind.
 For example, debt settlement is different from debt management as the company negotiates the balance lower in debt settlement and the interest rate lower in debt management.

-Your National Debt Relief Experience
+National Debt Relief Screwed Me Meaning

 You may have joined National Debt Relief and felt relief and burden lifted from your back.
 You did your research and found that National Debt Relief has an A+ BBB rating and a 4.6 rating on Google reviews based on over 3500 reviews.
 But, your experience was anything but A+.
 For example, you may have calculated the fees on a settlement and found out that you are paying more in fees than if you would have paid 100% back to the creditors before enrolling in the program.